dmitryS1666/vacation_inspector/README.md

-# Vocation Inspector App with Devise and Bootstrap
+# Vacation Inspector App with Devise and Bootstrap
-Rails 7 with Devise 4.8.1 and Bootstrap 5
+Rails 7 with Devise and Bootstrap 5

 ## Getting Started